Bankruptcy Basics

 Bankruptcy is a legal tool to obtain debt relief and get a fresh start.
 Chapter 7 and Chapter 13 bankruptcy are the most common types.
 This article explores consumer bankruptcy basics, the different types of bankruptcy, and the bankruptcy process overall.

-From filing to discharge (wiping out debts), Chapter 7 bankruptcy cases typically take 4-6 months.
+From filing to discharge (wiping out debts), Chapter 7 bankruptcy cases typically take 4–6 months.
 As far as personal bankruptcies go, Chapter 7 is the fastest.
-By comparison, Chapter 13 can take up to five years because a repayment plan is involved.
+By comparison, Chapter 13 takes 3–5 years because a repayment plan is involved.
 If you file Chapter 7, the timeline for discharge will depend on how complicated your case is, what kind of debt you have, and how quickly you complete the requirements like the financial management course.

 Updated August 8, 2023